ComboStrap/dokuwiki-docker/README.md

 ## About
-This repository contains ready `Dokuwiki in Docker` images.
+This repository contains ready [Dokuwiki](https://dokuwiki.org) in Docker images with ComboStrap and related plugins pre-installed (optional)

-Get a dokuwiki app with docker in a single line of command.
+Get a ComboStrap dokuwiki based installation in a single line of command.

 Example: Linux/Cygwin
 ```bash